istio/istio.io/_docs/concepts/mixer.md

 ## Background

-Mixer provides the control-plane abstractions necessary to support most real-world multi-tenant services, such as precondition checks, telemetry harvesting, and quota management.
-Envoy delegates precondition checking (permissions, whitelist, etc) to Mixer and dispatches its telemetry data to Mixer, which proceeds to repackage and redirect the data towards configured backends.
+Mixer provides the control plane abstractions necessary to support most real-world multi-tenant services, such as precondition checks, telemetry reporting, and quota management.
+Envoy delegates precondition checking (permissions, whitelist, etc) to Mixer and dispatches its telemetry data to Mixer, which proceeds to repackage and redirect the data towards configured infrastructure backends.

 Services within the Istio mesh can also directly integrate with Mixer.
 For example, services may wish to provide rich telemetry for particular operations beyond what Envoy automatically collects.
 Or services may use Mixer for resource-oriented quota